mrcslwll/zendesk-takeover/README.md

 # Zendesk Takeover
-zendesk_takeover.py is a simple tool that determines if a zendesk subdomain is vulnerable to takeover.
+zendesk_takeover.py is a simple tool that determines if a zendesk subdomain is vulnerable to subdomain takeover.

 # Usage